devonzuegel/smallworld/README.md

 - [x] **photos:** add a way to upload photos via the custom form — 5 hours
   - [x] make it required to have at least 1 photo
   - [x] allow user to remove images from the list
+  - [x] let Amit know that it's been updated
 - [ ] **allow users to filter cuties by city**
   - [x] for adding the locations to a profile, you can use the `fetch-coordinates!` and Mapbox functions from Small World!
   - [x] mobile styles for the profile editing page
-  - [ ] backfill the locations for the people who signed up before this feature was added — 2 hours
+  - [x] backfill the locations for the people who signed up before this feature was added — 2 hours
-  - [ ] add option to filter by locations — once this is done, update these people: — 2 hours
+  - [ ] add option to filter by locations + radius — once this is done, update these people: — 2 hours
       - [ ] Campbell: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d5784c37614cf0#app
       - [ ] Meia: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d75e336f838941#app
       - [ ] Asher: https://mail.superhuman.com/hello.at.smallworld@gmail.com/thread/18d8098a9ba42533#app
       - [ ] send an email to everyone to let them know about the new feature!
-- [ ] add a way to filter by life stage
+- [ ] decide how to filter by life stage – ask the users what they want in the email first
-- [ ] fix: when a user opens their cutie of the day from the email, there's a moment where the page says "no cutie today" before the cutie actually loads
 - [ ] show past cuties that the user has missed
   - [ ] update Gillian when this is done (via SMS)
   - [ ] update mariah when this is done